Policy Loans and Settlement Options

 People often wonder why they have to pay interest on their own money.
-The reason is that when insurers calculate what premium to charge, they expect to earn a certain amount of interest on the money, which helps keep premium costs lower.
-If the insured takes money out, then that money isn't earning anything from being invested, so the insurer has to charge interest on the policy loan.
+When insurers calculate what premium to charge, they expect to earn interest on the money, which helps keep premiums lower.
+If the insured takes money out, then that money isn't earning anything from being invested, so the insurer must charge interest on the policy loan.
 Furthermore, to maintain liquidity to make policy loans, the insurer must invest part of the premiums in lower yielding, short-term debt.
 Consequently, the loan interest compensates the insurer for this opportunity cost.

 However, if the policyholder is unable to repay the loan or to continue paying the premium, then the insurance company will require the surrender of the policy, in which case, the total distributions that exceed the amount of the premiums paid in will be includible in taxable income in the year that the policy lapses.
 For instance, a taxpayer took out a loan but then became disabled, unable to repay either the loan or to continue paying the premiums on the policy.
 Consequently, he was forced to surrender the policy, where the total received distributions was $65,903 and the total of premium payments was $32,778, resulting in taxable income of $65,903 – $32,778 = $33,125.
 The premium payments are subtracted because they are considered a return of capital.
 (T.C.
 Summary Opinion 2013-96)